SAEMC/Commit-Automator/README.md

   ]
 }

+# '0' is Bright White
+# '1' is Bright Yellow
+# '2' is Bright Green
+# '3' is Bright Blue
+# '4' is Bright Magenta
-# This 'art.json' shows Snoopy like below,
+# So this 'art.json' shows Snoopy like below,
 # and in my case, it shows Whale:
 ```